jamie120/ms4-wild-mile/testing.md

     1. Keep Shopping - :white_check_mark:
     2. Add to bag - :white_check_mark:
     3. Product Image (opens in new tab - large) - :white_check_mark:
-    4. Product quantity buttons (not able to reduce quantity to below 1) - :white_check_mark:
+    4. Product quantity buttons (not able to reduce the quantity to below 1) - :white_check_mark:
     5. Edit product button (visible to admin/superuser only) - :white_check_mark:
     6. Delete product button (visible to admin/superuser only) - :white_check_mark:
 * Verify sizes dropdown is rendered for products which include sizes -:white_check_mark:

 ## Product Detail - Listing Token
-* Verfiy 'inactive' listings dropdown is rendered if product is a listing token -:white_check_mark:
+* Verify 'inactive' listings dropdown is rendered if the product is a listing token -:white_check_mark:
 * Verify quantity buttons are removed for 'listing token' product -:white_check_mark:
-* Verfify quantity of item cannot be manual adjusted from the default of 1 -:white_check_mark:
+* Verify quantity of an item cannot be manually adjusted from the default of 1 -:white_check_mark:
 * Verify 'keep shopping' button is changed to 'back to listing levels' button -:white_check_mark:

 <div align="right">